noumanaltaf/react-app-boilerplate/README.md

 Once the installation is complete, you can start the development server:

-npm start

-This will open the app in your browser at `http://localhost:3000/`.
-Any changes you make to the code will be hot-reloaded automatically.
+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build`

-To build the app for production, use the following command:
+Builds the app for production to the `build` folder.\

-npm run build

-This will create an optimized production build in the `build` directory.
+It correctly bundles React in production mode and optimizes the build for the best performance.

 ## Usage